ommahale/voice_based_sentiment_analysis/README.md

 uvicorn main:app --reload
 ```
 The server will start on port 8000.
 The api can be accessed using the following url
 http://localhost:8000/swagger.
 This will open the swagger ui.
-The api can be tested using the swagger ui.
+The api can be tested using the